Are you questioning, “How do I index my site on Google?”

 To learn more about your options, click here and scroll down to find the box below.
-The first two methods I find are the most simple to do, but feel free to choose any method that works best for you!
+The first two methods I find are simple, but feel free to choose any method that works best for you!

 Now that you have verified ownership, your website is indexed on Google!

-I’m going to show you a simple and fast method I use with my own blog posts and it works like a charm.
+I will show you a simple and fast method I use with my blog posts, and it works like a charm.